After having reviewed the Nanlite Forza 500B II, it’s only natural that we review some of the modifiers we bought at the same time.

 Overall, I think it’s a solid product that doesn’t try to reinvent the wheel but rather delivers a product with widely spread innovations such as clipping rods which makes for a quick setup.

-They also have some scratching inside the parabolic softbox in case you want to put an inside diffuser like in the Aputure Dome II, although this is not necessary when combined with the Nanlite 500B II since the light beam is wide enough to fill all the reflectors inside the softbox.
+They also have some scratch inside the parabolic softbox in case you want to attach an inside diffuser (inner baffle) like in the Aputure Dome II, although this is not necessary when combined with the Nanlite 500B II since the light beam is wide and even enough to fill the reflector material inside the softbox.

 One other advantage the Aputure softbox has over this one is that they have an included accessory top clip that magnetically gels on the light.